Mandukhai: Family

-Legacy
+Later Life

 Mandukhai managed to keep Dayan Khan in power as a descendant of Genghis Khan, and she defeated the Oirats.
 Both feats have contributed to the legends which formed about her life.

 She left seven sons and three daughters.
 All the later khans and nobles of the Mongols are her descendants, including Altan Khan and Ligden Khan.

+In Culture and Fiction

-Queen Mandukhai the Wise (Мандухай сэцэн хатан, 1988) is a Mongolian film based on a novel of the same title by Shagdarjavyn Natsagdorj (1981); both recount her life.
-The music of the film was created by Jantsannorov Natsag who is one of the most famous Mongolian composers and musicologists.
+Mandukhai is well respected among modern Mongols in State of Mongolia as well as Inner Mongolia, Autonomous Region of China.
+The Mongolian writer Sh.
+Natsagdorj published the best-selling novel "Mandukhai Setsen" (Мандухай сэцэн хатан) in 1981, which was later republished in 2013.
+Based on this novel, Mongolia released a four-part movie directed by B. Baljinnyam, in 1987-1988.
+The music of the film was created by Natsagiin Jantsannorov, one of the most famous Mongolian composers and musicologists.

 Mandukhai's life is also fictionalized in the historical fiction Fractured Empire Saga, by Starr Z. Davies, published 2021-2022, a four-book series: Daughter of the Yellow Dragon, Lords of the Black Banner, Mother of the Blue Wolf, Empress of the Jade Realm.

-Mandukhai is also the primary protagonist of the historical novel Manduchai - Die letzte Kriegerkönigin, written by German Author Tanja Kinkel in 2014.
-The novel tells her life, and how she became the Khatun of her people.
+Mandukhai is also the protagonist of the historical novel Manduchai - Die letzte Kriegerkönigin, written by German author Tanja Kinkel in 2014.
+The novel tells her life and how she became the Khatun of her people.

+Mandukhai is one of the major Mongol queens described in The Secret History of the Mongol Queens, a 2011 book by the American historian and anthropologist Jack Weatherford.